 The Sibos financial messaging conference, held this year in Singapore, was a chance for the industry to mingle and chat about everything from T2S to blockchain technology.
-George Mitton
+George Mitton reports.

 The weekend before the Sibos conference began, I walked down to the waterfront in Singapore harbour beside the Merlion, a statue – half fish, half lion – that has become a symbol of the city state.
 Sitting in the evening’s sauna-wet air, I became aware that everyone around me was concentrating their attention on the other side of the water.